Elvis-Guy/brighten-app/README.md

 Brighten is an innovative learning platform specifically designed to support dyslexic learners.
 The application combines advanced machine learning with intuitive user interface design to create an accessible, personalized educational experience.
 Now featuring a production-ready backend API and enhanced ML capabilities deployed on Hugging Face.

+## ⚠️ Important Notice

+**🚨 REQUIRED: Local API Setup**

+To use the full functionality of Brighten, **you MUST run the backend API locally** before starting the frontend application.
+The AI model used for text simplification is too large to host on free hosting services, so it requires local execution.

+### Quick Start Options:

+**Option 1: Full Local Setup (Recommended for Development)**
+1. Run the backend API locally: `cd backend && python api.py`
+2. Run the frontend locally: `cd frontend && npm run dev`
+3. Access the app at [http://localhost:3000](http://localhost:3000)

+**Option 2: Use Hosted Frontend + Local API**
+1. Run the backend API locally: `cd backend && python api.py` (runs on port 5001)
+2. Use the hosted frontend: [https://brighten-app.vercel.app/](https://brighten-app.vercel.app/)
+3. The hosted frontend will connect to your local API automatically

+> 📌 **Note:** We are actively working on finding a solution to host the AI model in the cloud.
+This local setup requirement is temporary.

 ## 📺 Video Demos

 ### Initial Model Implementation